sashiy/hivery-backend-challenge/README.md

     $ source hivery/bin/activate
     ```

-    > **NOTE**: You know that you are in a virtual environment as "env" is now showing before the $ in your terminal - (env)$.
+    > **NOTE**: You know that you are in a virtual environment as "hivery" is now showing before the $ in your terminal - (hivery)$.
 To exit the virtual environment, use the command `deactivate`.
-You can reactivate by navigating back to the project directory and running `source env/bin/activate`.
+You can reactivate by navigating back to the project directory and running `source hivery/bin/activate`.

 3. Install all the dependencies listed in requirements.txt